DavidGeeraerts/AI/Glossory.md

 | ALIGN | Text + Image	| Google's CLIP-like model
 | Florence | Multimodal | Microsoft's foundational embedding model

+### code2seq
+> is a neural network model for code summarization that generates natural language summaries for code snippets.
+The code2seq model uses a sequence-to-sequence architecture with attention mechanisms to learn the mapping between code tokens and natural language tokens.
+By training on pairs of code snippets and their corresponding summaries, code2seq can generate human-readable descriptions of code functionality.
+Code summarization models like code2seq are useful for improving code comprehension, documentation, and searchability in software development.

 ### Constitutional AI
 > refers to the integration of ethical principles into artificial intelligence systems to ensure they operate responsibly and align with human values.
 This approach draws inspiration from human constitutions, which establish foundational laws and moral frameworks for governance.
 In AI, constitutional AI involves creating a set of guidelines that dictate how an AI system should behave, ensuring it adheres to ethical standards throughout its operations.

 #### **Implementation:**